jamesplease/react-composer/README.md

 ### Motivation

-Using a render prop component looks like the following:
+Render props are great.
+Using a component with a render prop looks like the following:

 ```jsx
 <RenderPropComponent